Eberechi Eze: Queens Park Rangers

+2016–2018

-Following his release, he continued studying in college before trialling successfully with Championship club Queens Park Rangers (QPR), impressing the club's technical director Chris Ramsey.
-Eze completed his signing for Queens Park Rangers on 3 August 2016.
+Following his release from Millwall, Eze continued studying in college before trialling successfully with Championship club Queens Park Rangers, impressing the club's technical director Chris Ramsey.
+Eze completed his signing for QPR on 3 August 2016.
 On 7 January 2017, Eze made his first-team debut in an FA Cup tie against Blackburn Rovers, featuring for 18 minutes before being injured and replaced by Yeni Ngbakoto.
 The game resulted in a 2–1 home defeat for QPR.
+This was his only appearance of the 2016–17 season for the side.
 He then signed a contract extension with the club, keeping him until 2019.
-This was his only appearance of the 2016–17 season for the side.

 On 30 August 2017, Eze joined League Two club Wycombe Wanderers on loan until January 2018.
-He made his Wycombe Wanderers debut, coming on as a 79th minute substitute, in a 0–0 draw against Newport County on 9 September 2017.
-Since making his debut for the club, Eze quickly became a first team regular for the side, where he rotated in different midfield positions.
+He made his Wycombe Wanderers debut, coming on as a 79th-minute substitute, in a 0–0 draw against Newport County on 9 September 2017.
+After making his debut for the club, Eze quickly became a first team regular for the side, where he rotated in different midfield positions.
 Eze scored his first ever senior goal on 7 October 2017, netting a brace for Wycombe against Cambridge United.
-His goal against Cambridge United earned him a nomination for Sky Bet League 2 Goal of the Month for October.
+His goal against Cambridge United earned him a nomination for the League Two Goal of the Month award for October.
 He made a total of 20 appearances and played a part in Wycombe gaining promotion that season.
 Eze scored a further four times in total for Wycombe, putting in some eye-catching performances before returning to QPR in January.

 After returning to QPR, Eze featured regularly for Ian Holloway's side, who planned on using him in the first team.
 His first appearance of the 2017–18 season came on 6 January 2018 against Milton Keynes Dons in the third round of the FA Cup, coming on as a 61st-minute substitute, in a 1–0 loss.
-At the end of the 2017–18 season, he went on to make 16 appearances, with his first goal for the club came on 10 March 2018 against Sunderland, the only goal of the match.
-Eze's second goal for QPR came in a 4–1 home win against Norwich City.
+By the end of the 2017–18 season, he had made 16 appearances, with his first goal for the club coming on 10 March 2018 against Sunderland, the only goal of the match.